bpmutter/xyz/journey/_posts/2020-09-25-multilingualism.markdown

 Now, I'm quite confident that I'd like to move onto JavaScript, since I am amazed by the ability to program in-browser, and to make a web application more interactive (the potential to use this functionality is pretty much limitless).

-Overall, I think JS is a much more versatile language, with the emerging ability construct fully-functional back-end servers through platforms like nodeJS.
+Overall, I think JavaScript is a much more versatile language, with the emerging ability to construct fully-functional back-end servers through platforms like nodeJS.

 I've had a great run with Python, and I will most certainly be coding in the language for interview preparation and for implementing my growing knowledge in data structures and algorithms.